MonaQuimbamba/myStandOut/content/posts/fragility.md

 ### Scene 1: The Analysis Begins

-_The SOC room has transformed into Mona's temporary command center.
+_The SOC room has transformed into Monaquimbamba's temporary command center.
 Multiple monitors surround her, each reflecting the blue glow of packet analysis tools._

 ```
 [Network Capture Stats]